No Tags Found!

 2

 Yes.
-All the hackers and other spammers ask payment in form of Bitcoin or Other Cryptocurrency because Government or other Regulatory authorities can't detect person behind the cryptocurrencies or the Bitcoin holder account (Source - https://finasko.com)
+All the hackers and other spammers ask for payment in the form of Bitcoin or other cryptocurrencies because governments or other regulatory authorities can't detect the person behind the cryptocurrencies or the Bitcoin holder account.
+(Source - https://finasko.com)

 From India, Jaipur